 - NHS benefits: rates and thresholds

-Upper capital limit is £16,000 (if Pension credit guarantee is being paid, there is no upper capital limit).
+Upper capital limit: £16,000 (if Pension credit guarantee is being paid, there is no upper capital limit).

-Lower capital limit if under the qualifying age for Pension credit guarantee is £6,000.
+Lower capital limit if under the qualifying age for Pension credit guarantee: £6,000.

-Lower capital limit if above the qualifying age for Pension credit guarantee or permanently residing in a care home is £10,000.
+Lower capital limit if above the qualifying age for Pension credit guarantee or permanently residing in a care home: £10,000.

-Claimants may find their housing benefit reduced if their total benefits income is more than the maximum allowed under the Benefit cap.
+You may find your housing benefit reduced if your total benefits income is more than the maximum allowed under the benefit cap.